-As you may be aware, the Disaster Mitigation Act of 2000 requires all local governments to assess their risks to natural hazards and identify actions that can be taken in advance to reduce future losses.
-The law requires all local governments and districts to have an approved local hazard mitigation plan after November 1, 2004, to be eligible for certain federal disaster assistance and mitigation funding programs.
+Mesa County Emergency Management will be undertaking the task of updating the 2010 Mesa County Hazard Mitigation Plan.
+This multijurisdictional plan is developed to assess risk from natural hazards and to identify actions that can be taken in advance to reduce long-term risk to the people and property of Mesa County.
+The Disaster Mitigation Act of 2000 requires all local governments to have an approved plan to be eligible for certain federal disaster assistance and mitigation funding programs.